Basic Life Support (BLS)

 My courses are delivered in a professional but relaxed environment where you will work in small groups to complete practical exercise.

-The basic life support first aid programme is a short programme of learning designed to teach life saving skills.
+The basic life support first aid programme (BLS) and basic life support & AED use programme (BLS & AED) is a short programme of learning designed to teach life saving skills.

 The course content focuses on emergency care and includes CPR and other first aid skills that will provide a person `first on the scene` with basic knowledge to provide life saving actions.
 Trainees will learn skills in the sequence they will be used in a life threatening emergency and also follow the same priorities of care as all professional emergency responders.
 This results in sequenced learning that aids future skill retention.